nm-remarkable/whack-a-mole/README.md

 [ ] Should there be only one Diagnostic at a time or more?

 [ ] Support different languages for the Diagnostics that need it

+## Ideals for specific diagnostics

+[x] NukeDiagnostic

+-   Must induce panic by blinking the entire file with an error
+-   There is nothing you can do until it goes off
+-   It deletes the entire current document
+-   You can `Ctrl + z` back, I'm not crazy